JNCressey/JNCressey.github.io/blogs/osrswiki/modulefairycode.md

 1. There is a visual indication by a dotted underline and the cursor has a question mark when pointing at the node.
 2. The `aira-label` text is set for assistive technologies to read out both the fairy code and the location name.

-Finally, there were a few complications that I fixed:
-* The output was erroneous when the template was passed a fairy code that had no location defined.
-The template needed to work with such fairy codes because, sometimes, a fairy code without a location is used within a combination code.
-I made the module simply return the original version of the stylised `<span>` node when a location name wasn't defined.
-This also has the benefit of being a safe fallback when a new fairy code is added to the game and is mentioned in an article before the location name is added to the module.

 *Created using intellectual property belonging to Jagex Limited under the terms of [Jagex's Fan Content Policy](https://legal.jagex.com/docs/policies/fan-content-policy).
 This content is not endorsed by or affiliated with Jagex.*